 Both Firestone models include a 4-year/4,000-hour warranty.

 Introduced in 2010, the Continental Trackman® HP was the first friction-drive track fitted to John Deere tractors.
-At this time, we don’t recommend Continental’s replacement tracks due to customers experiencing some significant issues with them.
+In December 2021, defense contractor Loc Performance acquired Continental's track facility and product line.
+Founded in 1971 to produce auto parts, Loc Performance became a defense contractor in 1984 and began producing military tracks in 2014.
+We generally haven't recommended these tracks due to customers who have experienced some significant issues with them.
 Casing separation, which causes the cords to become exposed, seems to be a common problem.
-However, if you’ve had good luck with Continental tracks in the past and want to outfit your 8RT with another set, there are two options available:
+Time will tell if Loc Performance improves the quality of these tracks.
+However, if you’ve had good luck with these tracks in the past and want to outfit your 8RT with another set, there are two options available:

-Continental galvanizes its tracks’ wire cables to fight corrosion and premature failure.
-The company also packs 50% more wires (12 wires per inch versus 8) into its track casings than the competition.
+Galvanized wire cables fight corrosion and premature failure of these tracks.
+There are also 50% more wires (12 wires per inch versus 8) in the tracks' casings compared to the competition.
 A thicker carcass helps resist heat damage during heavy pulling and roading.
 Fully molded guide lugs and tread bars deliver longevity and a consistent rubber thickness, which will translate to a smoother ride on the road and in the field.

-The Trackman® HP Extreme adds MAXXTUFF™ steel belt reinforcement, which Continental bills as the strongest on the market.
+The Trackman® HP Extreme adds MAXXTUFF™ steel belt reinforcement, which has been billed as the strongest on the market.
 Compared to the HP tread, the Extreme’s center is wider, which allows for better cleanout in demanding (wet) field conditions.
 Taller tread rubber adds traction and tread life as well.

 Carrying Extra Weight?
 Safeguard Your Tracks!